 “It sucks because it would have been great to see everybody,” Clark said.
 “The best part is the fans are getting what they want and that’s most important and everyone looks so happy, so that’s kind of the silver lining there.
 It looked like everyone was having a great time, but for me, it was kind of sad too, because we were all really like family.”

 He still has love for the show, however.
-In April 2020, Clark shared a throwback of Sean and Emma (McDonald) via Instagram.
+In April 2020, Clark, who has a girlfriend named Mandee, shared a throwback of Sean and Emma (McDonald) via Instagram.
 “Remember when we didn’t know what ‘social distancing’ and ‘self isolation’ meant?
 Miss those summer days…” he wrote before referencing Emma taking up knitting during season 6.
 “Still waiting on that sock btw #tbt #degrassi.”

 Credit: Courtesy Daniel Clark/Instagram; YouTube